Originally published: Jul 02, 2008

 This made it much easier for us to recruit for this study because as you can see, there's nothing about age, gender, or profession in that visualization.
 Instead, it was about what people did and their motivations for doing it.

-For more of her thinking on recruiting research participants, and how that step of the study can provide bonus user research, join us on October 17, 2013 for her virtual seminar, Gaining Design Insights from Your Research Recruiting Process.
+For more of her thinking on recruiting research participants, and how that step of the study can provide bonus user research, check out her virtual seminar, Gaining Design Insights from Your Research Recruiting Process.

 Have you struggled with recruiting participants for user research studies?
 What have you done to ensure you've gotten the "right" folks in the test?
 Share your thoughts at our Brain Sparks blog.